Luigi Marchesi: Biography

 Marchesi's last major appearance was in Simon Mayr's Ginevra di Scozia for the inauguration of the Teatro Nuovo in Trieste (1801).
 He continued to appear in public for a few more years, until 1806, when he retired for good and moved to his villa at Inzago, where he died on 14 December 1829.
 After his retirement Marchesi did not go into obscurity; once in a while, when in good health, he used to arrange a couple of private concerts; some of them were dedicated to charity, particularly for poor orphaned children.

 As an artist, Marchesi was certainly one of the greatest singers of his time, and he was also a composer.
 In London he published his own volume set of Ariette Italiane, and also a handful of solfeggi.
-He maintained a collaboration similar to that with Josef Mysliveček later in life with Angelo Tarchi.
-Perhaps his most important roles in the later part of his career were Megacle in Domenico Cimarosa's L'Olimpiade and Lovinski in Simon Mayr's La Lodoiska.
+He maintained a collaboration similar to that with Josef Mysliveček later in life with Angelo Tarchi and also collaborated closely with Francesco Bianchi.
+Perhaps his most important roles in the later part of his career were Megacle in Domenico Cimarosa's L'Olimpiade, a legacy of his noted appearance in Mysliveček's version of the same text by Metastasio, and Lovinski in Simon Mayr's La Lodoiska.
 Serious opera was the natural realm for his voice type, and he rarely sang comic roles after his early appearances in Rome.

 In person Marchesi might have been the handsomest castrato of all time; during his London engagement in the 1790s, Maria Cosway deserted her husband and children and followed the singer around Europe for several years.
-Also, it is said he was adored by the whole female population of Rome.
 At the same time, however, Marchesi became famous for his turbulent temperament and notorious stipulations.
 He often insisted on making his entrance on the stage descending a hill on horseback wearing a helmet with multi-coloured plumes at least a yard high, saying "Where am I?".
 Otherwise, he engaged in rivalry competitions that once nearly cost him life; the fanatic supporters of the soprano Luisa Todi, his bitter rival, attempted to poison him in 1791.